Contraceptive injections contain a progestogen hormone which is similar to the natural progesterone produced by the ovaries.

 What should I do if I think that I'm pregnant?

 Contraceptive injections are highly effective.
-If you’ve had your injection on time, it’s very unlikely that you’ll become pregnant.
+If you’ve had your injection on time, it’s very unlikely you’ll get pregnant.
 If you think that you might be pregnant then do a pregnancy test or speak to your doctor or nurse as soon as possible.
 Using the contraceptive injection doesn’t affect a pregnancy test.
 If you do get pregnant while you’re using the injection, there’s no evidence that it’ll harm the baby.

 What should I do if I want to stop using a contraceptive injection or try to get pregnant?